 The x’s on the rough draft writing paper are meant to remind students to skip lines.
 Skipping lines leaves them more space to make editing marks and revisions.

 When they are ready for their final draft, they get the special publishing paper for the specific place they chose.
-It’s exciting seeing all of the different places they choose and is a great celebration of diversity in a classroom community.
+It’s exciting seeing all of the different places they choose.
+I also love how it’s a great celebration of diversity in a classroom community.

-As I mentioned earlier, this Holidays Around the World resource has also been updated to include a digital Google Slides version that can be utilized for distance learning.
+This Holidays Around the World resource has also been updated to include a digital Google Slides version if you prefer a paperless option.

-Students can be given access to a paperless suitcase, passport, map, and travel guide book.
+Students can be given access to a digital suitcase, passport, map, and travel guide book.

-*Tip: Whether you are teaching in person in the classroom or virtually via Zoom, etc., you can use these digital slides to project or screen share with the class when reading together as a whole group.
-In the past I’ve always just printed my own “teacher copy” of the travel guide book and displayed them using a document camera, but the Google Slides save the trouble of having to print/copy those pages.
+*Tip: Even if you use the traditional paper version of this resource, you can still utilize these digital slides.
+Project or screen share them with your class when reading together as a whole group.
+In the past I’ve always just printed my own “teacher copy” of the travel guide book and displayed them using a document camera.
+But the Google Slides save the trouble of having to print/copy those pages.

 For the writing component, students can choose the matching slide for the place they chose to write about and type their opinion paragraph.

-If you would like to take your students on this reading and writing adventure, everything I’ve shared is included in my Holidays Around the World resource, available here in my shop on my website.
+Ready to take your students on this reading and writing adventure?
+Everything I’ve shared is included in my Holidays Around the World resource, available here in my shop on my website.
 You can also find it on Teachers Pay Teachers.